+Bus Safety Violations

-40. Bus Safety Violations: School Police Report Not Required.
-Note: Failure to comply with the bus rules and regulations may result in the removal of a student for the remainder of the school year.
-If an offense committed on the bus results in additional disciplinary consequences at school, student may be removed from the bus for the duration of the disciplinary consequences.
+School Police Report Not Required.
+Failure to comply with the bus rules and regulations may result in the removal of a student for the remainder of the school year.
+If an offense committed on the bus results in additional disciplinary consequences at school, students may be removed from the bus for the duration of the disciplinary consequences.
+Categories of offenses are noted on the Bus Discipline Referral form.